Bijoaraneus komachi: Description

 Bijoaraneus komachi is a medium-sized orb-weaver spider that exhibits sexual dimorphism.
-Females are larger than males, with body lengths ranging from 7.70-11.60 mm, while males measure 5.60-6.50 mm in body length.
+Females are larger than males, with body lengths ranging from 7.70 to 11.60 mm, while males measure 5.60-6.50 mm in body length.

 When alive, the carapace is greenish orange in color.
 The opisthosoma is whitish green dorsally with black markings and green ventrally.
 The legs are greenish orange with dark annulation, and the sternum is green.

 The species can be distinguished from the closely related B. mitificus by several characteristics.
 In females, the epigyne appears snowman-shaped in posterior view, contrasting with the inverted triangular appearance of B. mitificus.
 In males, the median apophysis of the palpal organ is vertically elongated in prolateral view, and the embolus is straight, unlike the horizontally elongated median apophysis and apically bent embolus of B. mitificus.